-Leading the world in the manufacturing of bluetooth products is Parrot, a French company with a famed focus not only on wireless car systems, but also multimedia and entertainment products, with their line of headphones, speakers, and the flying AR Drone.Yes, flying.
-At the head of Parrots operations for the past 20+ years is the company CEO, Henri Seydoux, whom I had approached for an interview, due to our interest in how Parrot’s bluetooth technology advances may come to redefine the consumer side of the music industry.
-Of particular interest to me was their headphone line, Zik, which is creating serious buzz, due to it’s truly one-of-a-kind capabilities, and offering a new type of experiences for music lovers.
+Parrot is a French company with a focus everything from on wireless car systems to multimedia and entertainment products like headphones, speakers and AR Drones.
+At the head of Parrots operations for the past 20+ years is the company CEO, Henri Seydoux, whom I had approached for an interview.
+Of particular interest to me was their headphone line, Zik, which is creating some buzz, due to their technology.

-Yes, and no. Our first project was to develop a vocal organizer.
+Yes and no. Our first project was to develop a vocal recognizer.
 It wasn’t a commercial success, but it allowed us to show our expertise in vocal recognition and digital signal processing.
-At the time, we started thinking of the telephone in the car, we were also investigated potential technology that could be adapted to the car environment, and that was Bluetooth.
-So we became experts in Bluetooth technology, experts in digital signal processing, and number one for in-car telephony.
+At the same time as we were designing out car telephone, we were also investigated technology that could be adapted to the car’s environment, and that became Bluetooth technology.
+So we became experts in Bluetooth, experts in digital signal processing and number one for in-car telephony.
 Our story started there.

-Tech is progressing very fast.
-Innovation is driven by the software.
+Tech is progressing very fast, and innovation is driven by the software.
 You can put software in many things for numerous applications.
-Music is one of the areas where software has played, and will continue to play a key role.
-It is the same for wireless.
-Bluetooth is everywhere now, but 15 years ago, it revolutionized the way electronic devices communicated.
-From contacts to communication, from images to music.
-Wireless means exchange, flexibility, mobility.
+Music is one of the areas where software has played and will continue to play a key role.
+It’s the same for wireless.
+Bluetooth is everywhere now, but fifteen years ago it revolutionized the way electronic devices communicated.
+So wireless technology means exchange, flexibility and mobility.

 Music is universal, isn’t it?
-With Parrot Zikmu Solo, you can listen to all kind of music genres and thanks to our free “Parrot Audio Suite” application, you are able to customize the speaker to your taste, in playing with audio effects, the bass extender, the equalizer, etc.
+With Parrot Zikmu Solo, you can listen to all kind of music genres and thanks to our free “Parrot Audio Suite” application, you are able to customize the speaker to your taste by playing with audio effects, the bass extender, the equalizer, etc.

 In addition to being elegant and simple, Parrot Zikmu Solo is the most technologically-advanced wireless speaker in the market.
-It is compatible with any peripheral or network (iPhone, iPod, PC, Mac, Wi-Fi, Bluetooth mobile phone, Ethernet, etc.) so we can answer the various ways and means people listen to music.
+It is compatible with any device or network, so we can answer the various ways and means people listen to music.

-Yes!
+Exactly.
 Parrot Zik headphones are virtually one of the hardest things that we have ever created.
-No other headphone does what Parrot Zik does.
-No other headphone offers such level of technology.
+No other headphone does what Parrot Zik does or offers such level of technology.
 The things we create at Parrot are primarily driven by software ideas.
-Parrot is a company of engineers who have worked for years on spatialization, and on giving a much more natural ambience to the music that we listen to with headsets.
+Parrot is a company of engineers who have worked for years on spatialization and on giving a much more natural ambience to the music that we listen to with headsets.

 Parrot Zik has a real outstanding acoustic quality, especially through its ability to focus in on the music you are listening to.
 The first innovation is that you just need to touch it lightly, for controlling the music.

-The second innovation is the Active Noise Cancellation, for which we are using 4 microphones capturing the noise and reducing it, thanks to an electronic system creating anti-noise.
+The second innovation is the Active Noise Cancellation, for which we are using four microphones to capture outside noise and reduce it, thanks to an electronic system that creates anti-noise.
 Finally, there is a very sophisticated system for detecting jaw movement, following exactly what you are saying, and allowing you to phone from any noisy areas.

 Where did you get the inspiration to create the Zik headphones?
-Surely the headphone market is quite populated as it is.
-Why branch into headphones when you already had your other trademark products?
+And why branch into headphones when you already had your other trademark products?

-We are a technology company that are experts in wireless, and digital signal processing.
-All of this means that our exploration field is very large.
+We are a technology company that are experts in wireless technology and DSP.
+This means that our exploration field is very large.
 The question is not whether to enter a crowded market or not.
 The question is whether we can think of a product in a unique way, and make sure that the consumer usage is at the center of that thinking.
-Technology can answer this.
-And if we feel we have the right answer, we launch the product.
+So if we feel we have the right answer, we launch the product.
 With Parrot Zik, we offer the most advanced headphone, in terms of both technology and features.

-Parrot Zik is full of sensors and technologies, amongst which are Bluetooth and NFC.
+Parrot Zik is full of sensors and technologies, among which are Bluetooth and NFC.
 We are expert in wireless technology, but as with everything we do, we offer people the best technology, as well as the freedom to choose.
 For the Zik headphone, you have two wireless options, as well as a wired one.
-Liberty is in the possibility to choose.

 (Above: Henri Seydoux)